eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 To access the reader extension it is necessary to invoke the `getExtension(...)` method on the `Reader` instance by specifying the expected class of the extension which must extends the `KeypleReaderExtension` interface.
 After that, the dedicated methods, if any, are available from the resulting object.
 {{< code lang="java" >}}
-// Here is a snippet showing the usage of the extension of the Stub reader reader
+// Here is a snippet showing how to get and use the extension of the Stub reader plugin
-    .getExtension(StubReader.class)
+    .getReaderExtension(StubReader.class, readerName)
     .removeCard();
 {{< /code >}}